CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

 3. Let's first explore a table which includes data for visits and visitors for different locations in the central part of the Madrid metropolitan area, including the visitors´ sociodemographic characteristics.

-    Go to the Data Explorer, in the CARTO Datawarehouse, in the "demo_tables" folder.
+    Go to the Data Explorer, in the CARTO Data Warehouse, in the "demo_tables" folder.
 Click on the "madrid_est_pedestrian_traffic" table, and then "Data Preview" tab.
-You will see we have a Point geometry dataset visits, visitors and associated sociodemographics, for the weekdays of the first week of the year.
+You will see we have a Point geometry dataset of visits, visitors and associated sociodemographics, for the weekdays of the first week of the year.

     ![Map explore data table](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_visitors_table.png)